If you've blocked our ad, please consider unblocking it.

 This page details one or more prototype versions of Super Mario 3D Land.

-This demo was featured at E3 in 2011.
-A video has shown up on YouTube on May 27, 2015 with a complete gameplay video of the entire demo.
+This demo was featured at E3 2011 and later 2011 events.
 The demo consists of four levels, all of which show different levels of completion.

 Screenshots for everything that isn't just a screencap from the YouTube video.
 Get demo/final images for all.
 Check for early versions of music, levels, and other assets within the ROM data.
 Mario Wiki also has some documentation on this demo for stuff that is not in this video or what I may have missed.
 Merge some of this information.
 Also, examine the Kakariko village sequences.
 See if they play in-game.
 In addition, there are unused graphics and text in here.